- Internal Revenue Service

 As with any bookkeeping function, there is some housekeeping functions to address.
 I encourage bookkeepers to back up the accounting structure regularly (every week) and send the thumb drive home with the owner.
 After three weeks, the owner should bring back the oldest thumb drive for reuse.
 In effect he keeps two thumb drives at home and one is in the office for electronic backups.

 As for paper files, only keep active the current year files in the top drawer and in the second drawer keep the prior year files.
 The law requires no less than four years of payroll files on hand.
 I suggest five years of paper files plus the current calendar year; so there are six years of data available.
 Once the current year is moved down into the second drawer because of a year change, box up the prior calendar year and properly label the box.
 Place a destroy date on the box at least four years out.
-So 2013 calendar year ends with the final report in 2014.
-So the earliest destroy date is in the year 2018; I suggest a destroy date of June of 2019 for 2013; June of 2020 for 2014’s payroll and so on.
+Thus, 2013 calendar year ends with the final report in 2014.
+The earliest destroy date is in the year 2018; I suggest a destroy date of June of 2019 for 2013; June of 2020 for 2014’s payroll and so on.

-I suggest retaining electronic files indefinitely.
+Retain electronic files indefinitely.